Japow Hakuba trip information

 Travel Considerations

-• Ensure passports are up to date with the expiry date well after the trip ends.
+Ensure passports are up to date with the expiry date well after the trip ends.

-• The Japanese government‘s border quarantine measures have been revised and it is no longer necessary to present a valid vaccination certificate or certificate of inspection.
+The Japanese government‘s border COVID quarantine measures have been revised and it is no longer necessary to present a valid vaccination certificate or certificate of inspection.
 This may change though, up until April 2023 Japan required THREE doses of COVID vaccine to enter the country.

-• Although most airlines will allow the canisters and batteries for balloon packs on the aircraft there are special regulations involved.
+Although most airlines will allow the canisters and batteries for balloon packs on the aircraft there are special regulations involved.
 Please check with your airline well before you arrive at the airport.

-• Although credit cards are now accepted for most payments, it is worthwhile to have some cash on hand in Japan.
-I usually have about $200 with me.
+Although credit cards are now accepted for most payments, it is worthwhile to have some cash on hand in Japan.
+I usually have about $200 (JPY 20,000) with me.
 There are ATMs in the airports, train and bus stations, and the ubiquitous 7-11 stores.
 Not all ATMs will accept your card, if you find one that does make sure you pull enough out to last you the trip.
 The end of trip tip for the lodge staff needs to be in cash.
-C$75-100 would be an average amount for a tip.
+C$100 would be an average amount for a tip.
 If tipping please give it to me and I will present it in a culturally acceptable way.

 Direct Shuttle from Narita or Haneda airport to the Motoi Lodge: easiest, but most expensive

 Chuo Taxi runs a shuttle which will meet you at the airport and drive you directly to the Motoi Lodge.
-This is the easiest method, but adds a 5-6 hour drive to the end of the flight.
-We used to be able to book this individually, but as of September 2023 this service was available for a private taxi only with prices in the C$850 range.
-If you have a larger group you are traveling with it may be economical.
+This is the easiest method, but adds a 5-6 hour drive to the end of the flight and makes for a very long day of travel from Canada.

 Click here for info.